Olical/conjure/README.md

 # Conjure [![Slack](https://img.shields.io/badge/chat-%23conjure-green.svg?style=flat)](http://clojurians.net)

+> I'm working on a rewrite over at [Olical/conjure-sourcery][rewrite].
+It won't require an extra JVM and it'll support multiple Lisps!
+Keep an eye on my Twitter ([@OliverCaldwell][twitter]) for updates.

 [Clojure][] (and [ClojureScript][]) tooling for [Neovim][] over a socket prepl connection.

 Be sure to check out the [Conjure wiki][wiki] for various articles and guides that'll help you get up and running.
 I also regularly write about Conjure and prepl related topics at [oli.me.uk][].